 Honey doesn't mean killing bees.

 You'll notice that harvesting honey is not one of the suspected reason for Colony Collapse.
 That's because honey doesn't harm the bees.
 Good beekeeping practices

 will keep hives happy and healthy and be gentle to remove bees while extracting their combs.
 Killing bees doesn't make sense because then you won't have anything to make honey.
 It's true bees eat honey but there are substitutions some keepers use like corn syrup concoctions.
-Others only take the excess honey bees make and leave them with enough to survive for the winter.
+Others only take the excess honey bees make and leave enough for them to survive the winter.
 Starving bees make for a short-lived hive.

 There are over 300 different kinds of honey.

-Where bees pollinate and what nectar they bring back determines the color and flavor of the honey, ranging from nearly-clear and mild to dark brown and stronger flavor.
-Avocado honey is dark with a rich buttery flavor and is great for sauces and dressings while clover honey is the typical honey color and flavor.
+Where bees pollinate and what nectar they bring back determines the color and flavor of the honey, ranging from nearly-clear with a mild flavor to dark brown with stronger flavor.
+Avocado honey is dark with a rich buttery taste and is great for sauces and dressings while clover honey is the typical honey color and flavor.
 Manuka

 is also really popular.